vlki/react-native-asyncstorage-setitem-memory-problem-demo/README.md

 below.
 Device used: iPad Mini 2 ME800SL/A with iOS 11.0.3.
 Simulator used: iPad Pro (9.7-inch) with iOS 11.0.1.

+App on device and in simulator was built with Release build configuration.

 Project is ejected `create-react-native-app` with react-native updated to latest version 0.49.3.